 4. Use the scheme described on p.
 247 of the textbook to generate a concrete implementation of the self program.

-Ask questions and use group discussions to clarify ideas.
+Ask questions to clarify ideas.

 Explain how your program works by detailing the correspondence between its elements and those in the description.